top of page

 Through the many long years (and generations of the Spear family that lived here), the farm was always a center for industry and community.
 A blacksmith shop operated on the farm for some time.
 Many different types of livestock were raised here.
 Various members of the Spear family were involved in local shipbuilding operations and ran trade routes along the Atlantic coast.
 Much time, care, and investment was made by this important family to the surrounding communities in the form of building and supporting schools, churches, and town/state government.

-Now, after a long period of neglect, we hope to make Spear Spring Farm a center of community once again through our stewardship of this beautiful land.
+Now, after a long period of neglect, we hope to make Spear Spring Farm a center of our community once again through our stewardship of this beautiful land.

 IMG_20221011_105738_726.jpg